-"Reports indicate widespread killings of protesters in various parts of Iran, but mainly in Tehran," writes the organization, which says the real death toll could be over 2,000, according to sources in the country.
+“Reports indicate widespread killings of protesters in various parts of Iran, but mainly in Tehran,” IHR wrote, citing sources in the country.

-Data from hospitals – reported by the British BBC and the US-based organization Center for Human Rights in Iran (CHRI), among others – indicate that hospitals in Mashhad and Karaj, as well as in the capital, Tehran, are unable to treat many seriously injured protesters.
-Data is lacking from other parts of the country.
+Data from hospitals - reported by the BBC and US-based Center for Human Rights in Iran (CHRI), among others - indicate that hospitals in Mashhad and Karaj, as well as in the capital Tehran, are unable to treat many seriously injured protesters.
+Data are lacking from other parts of the country.

-On Sunday, residents of Iran remained without contact with the outside world after internet and telephone traffic was shut down on Thursday afternoon, according to the international organization Netblocks.
+On Sunday, residents of Iran remained cut off from the outside world after internet and telephone traffic was shut down on Thursday afternoon, according to international organization Netblocks.

 Hospitals overcrowded

-"Let's sit down and solve the problems," he said, according to the Bloomberg news agency.
+"Let's sit down and solve the problems," he said, according to Bloomberg news agency.

-Mohammad Movahedi Azad, who is roughly equivalent to the Attorney General in Iran, issued a warning on Saturday that protests are being compared to the most serious crime in Iran, of being an "enemy of God", which can lead to the death penalty.
+Mohammad Movahedi Azad, who is roughly equivalent to the attorney general in Iran, issued a warning on Saturday that protests are being compared to the most serious crime in Iran, being an "enemy of God", which can lead to the death penalty.

 Iran's parliament met on Sunday to discuss the protests, with members reportedly chanting slogans in support of the government and against the United States.